-In accordance with 23 U.S.C 134(h), there are eight (8) factors that must be considered as part of the planning process for all metropolitan areas.
+In accordance with 23 U.S.C 134(h), there are ten (10) factors that must be considered as part of the planning process for all metropolitan areas.
 These factors are consulted throughout the development of projects and strategies that are included in the Huntsville area's transportation plans.
-The eight factors of the metropolitan planning process that are to be considered in the metropolitan planning process shall:
+The ten factors of the metropolitan planning process that are to be considered in the metropolitan planning process shall:

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and nonmotorized users; - Increase the security of the transportation system for motorized and nonmotorized users; - Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - Promote efficient system management and operation; and - Emphasize the preservation of the existing transportation system.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and nonmotorized users; - Increase the security of the transportation system for motorized and nonmotorized users; - Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - Promote efficient system management and operation; and - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - Enhance travel and tourism.